Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Breathing improvement: Opening restricted airways

-- Sleep quality: Reducing sleep apnea and UARS symptoms
+- Sleep quality: Reducing or eliminating sleep apnea

-- Pain relief: Addressing TMJ and chronic jaw pain
+- Pain relief: Addressing chronic jaw pain and headaches

 - Functional restoration: Improving chewing, speaking, and swallowing